Google Logo Design History – How it’s Changed Over 20 Years

 Intelligent Logo Design

-There were a variety of different colour iterations, and Kedar ended up with primary colours.
+There were a variety of different colour iterations, and Kedar ended up with primary colours and the exclamation mark.

 Instead of that original order, a secondary colour was also put on the letter L that was green, which brought the idea that Google did not follow a typical trend.